AlphaForceBravo/FWB-FB-S/README.md

-# 🎣 Bridger: Western Fishing Bot | v3.0.0+
+# 🎣 Bridger: Western Fishing Bot | v3.2.3

 A high-performance automation utility designed for fishing in **Bridger Western**.
-This bot utilizes **Real-Time FFT Audio Frequency Analysis**, **Advanced OCR (Optical Character Recognition)**, and a **Corner-Anchored Macro System** to provide a near-perfect, hands-free fishing experience.
+This bot utilizes **Real-Time FFT Audio Frequency Analysis**, **Lightning-Fast OpenCV Template Matching**, and a **Customizable Macro System** to provide a near-perfect, hands-free fishing experience.

-> **Note:** Version 3.2.1 introduces a massive overhaul to 3D movement recovery and audio filtering.
+> **Note:** Version 3.2.3 introduces an editable macro UI, ultra-fast OpenCV vision modes, and a smart bait toggle.
 > If you need support, join the Discord Server and create a ticket: https://discord.gg/euQnmmAnDj

 ---